10 min read

 "Okay."
 She nodded once, more to herself than to him.

-Kael was at the back of the group.
-Quiet, the one member of the cohort Julian had not yet built a read on.
+Kael stood at the back of the group.
+Quiet, a member of the cohort Julian had not yet built a read on.
 He did not move when the others moved forward.
 He stood with his weight even on both feet, looking at the field.
 When Julian glanced at him, Kael was already looking at Julian.
 Their eyes met for half a second.
 Kael nodded, small.
 Julian nodded back.
+The pressure behind Julian's eyes ticked, a single pulse, as though something had underlined the exchange for later.
+He filed that too: the filing itself had a witness now.

 "Objective," Halvorsen continued.
 "Navigate the field, secure the signal beacons, return them intact.
 Speed is recorded.
 Accuracy is weighted.
 System penalties are cumulative.
 Any failure compounds over time."